micahgodbolt/fluent-ui-react-staging/specs/ExampleSpec.md

 ### Accessibility concerns for the user

 > Consider which props, mapped to attribute values, must be provided for the user to make the component accessible.
-Often props which require to calculate a value, or be localized, need to be provided by the user.
+Often props which require localization or calculating a value must be provided by the user.
 >
-> For React props, consider using `ariaLabel` and `ariaLabeledBy`, rather than the natural kebab-cased variants (`aria-label`) so that they can be provided without destroying type safety.
+> For React props, consider using `ariaLabel` and `ariaLabelledBy`, rather than the natural kebab-cased variants (`aria-label`) so that they can be provided without destroying type safety.

 ## Themability and customization

 > Components should be built to withstand multiple aesthetic looks.
-This ensiures for customizability and reuse in the long term.
+This ensures customizability and reuse in the long term.
 >
 > At minimum, each component should consider the following theming requirements: light mode, dark mode, high contrast light and high contrast dark.
 >